 Ok, so after you have completed the walk, you have most certainly earned a break.
 There are several places to eat nearby or if you are travelling on a budget, then bring a picnic lunch to enjoy in Robertson Park.

 With this superb harbourside location, it’s hardly surprising that seafood is one of the most popular things to eat in Watsons Bay.
 The iconic Doyle’s on the Beach restaurant is listed in almost every guidebook.
-Opening in 1885, this was the first seafood restaurant in the country.
+This was the first seafood restaurant in the country, opening in 1885.

 Doyles / Doyles on the Wharf

-The Doyle family has been selling seafood from this location since 1845.
+Since 1845, the Doyle family has been selling seafood from this location.
 They have two restaurants, a takeaway and a cafe on the pier.
 I have not dined in the restaurant; $45 -$55 mains are a little out of my budget, but the takeaway from the wharf is pretty good.
 Takeaway lunch will set you back $20 or less.

 Beach Club Watsons Bay Hotel